RapidCoders/Coding-Practice/DAY_45/README.md

-# Q.1 Write a program to accepts the number as input from the user and check whether the number is positive or not.
+# Q.1 Write a program to find the largest prime palindrome less than or equal to a given number n.
+The program should take the input n and output the largest prime palindrome found.
 ```
 Input: 10
 Output: Positive